 - Cats are the top predators of the forest.
 Aside from kits being taken by foxes and eagles or humans invading their territory, the only real threats they have are other cats or natural things beyond their control.
 Badgers are an exception to the rule.
 They rarely appear but are dangerous to even the most skilled warriors.

 - One of the climactic events of Warrior Cats: The New Prophecy is the badgers who were displaced when the eponymous cats moved to 'their' lake forming into an army and attacking them.

 - Subverted with one badger named Midnight.
 She has learned to speak the language of cats and is generally a neutral character.

 - Plays this both ways.
 Badgers have a longer lifespan than most other woodland creatures so they can become much older and wiser, and they're larger and stronger so they also make some of the greatest warriors.
 Because of this, a badger is always the Big Good of Salamandastron.
-That said, they also are the creatures most likely to suffer from Bloodwrath, a disease that turns fighters into mindless killing machines in battle, and are habitually violent and ruthless, making them the most dangerous of the "good guy" species.
+That said, they also are the creatures most likely to suffer from Bloodwrath, a disease that turns fighters into mindless berserkers in battle, and are habitually violent and ruthless, making them the most dangerous of the "good guy" species.

 - Averted by the good-natured and motherly Constance the Badger.
 However, she is also a major example of Beware the Nice Ones and Good Is Not Soft, as evidenced by the time she responded to Cluny the Scourge's ultimatum by lifting a table and threatening to flatten him with it.